mrocklin/thesis/nwp.md

 #### Adaptability to Hardware

-Much of the computational work required to forecast the weather is FLOP intensive and highly regular, making it amenable to GPU computing.
-In 2008 \cite{Michalakes2008} WRF developers investigated both the ease and utility of translating parts of WRF to CUDA.
+Like the code snippet above, much of the computational work required to forecast the weather is FLOP intensive and highly regular, making it amenable to GPU computing.
+In 2008 WRF developers investigated both the ease and utility of translating parts of WRF to CUDA\cite{Michalakes2008}.
 They relate translating a 1500 line Fortran codebase to CUDA through a combination of hand coding, Perl scripts, and specialized language extensions.
 They include the following listing showing the original Fortran and their CUDA equivalent annotated with their custom memory layout macros

     DO j = jts, jte                             //_def_ arg ikj:q,t,den
       DO k = kts, kte                           //_def_ copy_up_memory ikj:q
         DO i = its, ite                         [...]
-          IF (t(i,k,j) .GT. t0c) THEN           for (k = kps-1; k <= kpe-1; k++) {
+          IF (t(i,k,j) .GT. t0c) THEN           for (k = kps-1; k<=pe-1; k++){
             Q(i,k,j) = T(i,k,j) * DEN( i,k,j )    if (t[k] > t0c) {
           ENDIF                                     q[k] = t[k] * den[k] ;
         ENDDO                                     }